Robo3D/User-Manuals/docs/source/C2/safety/index.rst

 **Electromagnetic Compatibility (EMC)**

-Each Robo printer complies with Part 15 of the FCC rules.
+The Robo R2 and Robo C2 comply with Part 15 of the FCC rules.
 Operation is subject to the following two conditions:
 (1) this device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.